 - Acquire knowledge pertaining to the full spectrum of resources and opportunities available to all students.

 - Articulate the concepts around disability and diversity.

 The ADA defines a person with a disability as someone who has a documented physical or mental impairment that substantially limits one or more of their major life activities, such as walking, hearing, or maintaining sustained concentration.

 The ADA also says that accommodations must be “reasonable.”
 They should not fundamentally alter the nature of the academic program or be excessively difficult or expensive for the school.
 Reasonable accommodations are designed to give students equal access and opportunity to develop their unique abilities to the highest levels.
 They do not guarantee success or provide special advantages.

 Students seeking referrals to evaluate for learning disabilities and/or ADHD are encouraged to meet with OAR.
-OAR will provide students with a list of diagnostic providers in the Massachusetts area who offer testing services.
+OAR can provide students with a convenience list of diagnostic providers in the Massachusetts area who offer testing services.

 Please note that students are responsible for the full cost of diagnostic testing.
 Because these evaluations can be quite costly, students should contact their health insurance company's Member Services Department to inquire about benefits eligibility.